 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The tack is all Western.
-If you haven't ridden Western before, don't worry it is fairly easy for intemediate riders to pick up and you may find it a lot more comfortable than a traditional English saddle!
+For those who haven't ridden Western before, it is fairly easy for intemediate riders to pick up and some find it a lot more comfortable than a traditional English saddle!

 Driving Cattle - 'The fastest way to move cattle is slowly!’

 Cattle respond well to being moved by horses.
-Horses are quiet and the cattle are used to being moved by them, the cattle are not threatened but have a natural respect for the horse.
+Horses are quiet and the cattle are used to them and not threatened.
 The horse walks at much the same speed as the cattle and often anticipate the cattle movements.
-The riders work as a team with most flanking at the sides of the herd with just a couple at the rear, and one or two at the head.
+The riders work as a team with most flanking at the sides of the herd, with just a couple at the rear, and one or two at the head.
 Each rider will have a position and a job to do, depending on their ability.

 There is always a lead cow - she is usually an older matriach cow.
 Each spring, the young calves go out with their mothers to learn their grazing areas, where the water is and where to return home to.
 On Dartmoor the herds grazing area is called their ‘lear’ and each owners herd of cattle will have its own ‘lear’.

-Age range is 18 to 65, experienced 14 – 17 year olds will be accepted if accompanied by a riding parent/guardian.
+Age range is 18 to 65.
 The upper age limit is discretionary depending on rider fitness and experience, please speak to your travel advisor for more information.
 The maximum weight is 15 Stone (95kg).
 Riders are welcome to help with grooming and saddling their own horses but this is not compulsory.

 The weight limit for this ride is 210 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is provided at a local inn or hotel, depending on availability.
 All the accommodation has twin or double rooms with en-suite bathrooms, a TV and on-site restaurant.
-Single rooms are available for a supplement, this is not payable if you are happy to share and a sharer can be found.
-You'll usually be put up in The Castle Inn (or similar) a beautifully traditional 16th century Devonshire pub with rooms.
+Single rooms are available for a supplement, this is not payable if guests are happy to share (and a sharer can be found).
+Guests normally stay at The Castle Inn (or similar), a beautifully traditional 16th century Devonshire pub with rooms.
 All rooms include towels and have wifi.

-Breakfasts are provided by the accommodation and are usually buffet style offering a choice of a continental breakfast; think pastries, cereal, yogurt, fruit or a traditional full English; bacon, eggs, beans, toast etc. Lunch is a picnic eaten at a picturesque spot on the trail.
+Breakfasts are provided by the accommodation and are usually buffet style offering a choice of a continental breakfast; think pastries, cereal, yogurt, fruit, or a traditional full English; bacon, eggs, beans, toast etc. Lunch is a picnic eaten at a picturesque spot on the trail.
 The picnic usually includes sandwiches, crisps, fruit and a biscuit.
-Dinner is not included but can be provided by the accommodation you stay at (usually modern British cuisine such as fish and chips, burgers, pies) or at other local eateries which your host will be happy to recommend to you.
+Dinner is not included but can be provided by the accommodation you stay at (usually modern British cuisine such as fish and chips, burgers, pies) or at other local eateries which your host will be happy to recommend.

 Along with the rest of South West England, Dartmoor has a temperate climate which is generally wetter and milder than locations at similar height in the rest of England.
 January and February are the coldest months with mean minimum temperatures around 1 °C (34 °F).
 July and August are the warmest months.
 On the highest ground, in the north of the moor, the growing season is less than 175 days – this contrasts with some 300 days along most of the south coast of the county.
 The weather is very chaneable though so we recommend being prepared for hot days, sudden heavy rain as well as cold winds and basking sunshine at any time of year.
 This ride involves travelling from 800 ft up to 2000 ft, where the temperature is cooler so we recommend dressing in layers.